Shock Rise in Meth and Fentanyl Mix in Arizona

-• Mohave County: 88% of fentanyl users tested positive for methamphetamine.
+• Mohave County: A staggering 88% of fentanyl users also had meth in their system.

-• Pinal County: 81% of fentanyl users had co-use with methamphetamine.
+• Pinal County: 81% of fentanyl users were mixing methamphetamine.

-• Maricopa County: 80% of fentanyl users showed methamphetamine in their system.
+• Maricopa County: Meth showed up in 80% of fentanyl users tested.

-• Pima County: 63% of fentanyl users had methamphetamine in their urine samples.
+• Pima County: 63% of fentanyl users also tested positive for meth.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.